mrworf/iceshelf/README.iceshelf-restore.md

 - **No partial restore:** Restore is all-or-nothing per backup (or full chain with `--all`); there is no option to restore only selected paths or globs.
 - **No path remapping:** Restore destination is a single root; backup paths cannot be mapped to different locations.
+- **Manifest-only analysis:** `--analyze` reports activity counts only.
+Current manifests do not contain file sizes, so it cannot estimate backup-byte savings.
 - **Moved files in single-backup mode:** With a single backup, entries in the manifest’s "moved" section are only reported in the audit report, not applied; use `--all` with a directory of backups to apply renames.
 - **When repair is not possible:** The tool’s `--repair` option works when PAR2 parity files exist and are sufficient.
 If the archive is corrupt and PAR2 files are missing, or PAR2 repair fails, the tool can only report the problem; there is no other recovery path.
 - **Disk full / very large restores:** Both single- and multi-archive restore are resumable via `completed.lst`; on rerun, already-extracted files are skipped.
 Single-archive may decrypt the archive again but only missing files are restored.
 There is no special handling for out-of-disk (restore may fail partway; re-run to resume).